K-B-J/fake-passport-detector/README.md

 - Django
 - Python
 - PostgreSQL
+- ElephantSQL
+- Cloudinary
 - Javascript
 - Highcharts
 - Bootstrap5
 - Font Awesome
+- Render

 ## Architecture

 ![Architecture](screenshots/architecture.png)

 ## Running this project

+You can head over to [fake-passport-detector.onrender.com](https://fake-passport-detector.onrender.com) to try out the app in your browser.

+**Login Credentials :-**
+Issuer :-
+Username: issuer
+Password: passport@123

+Verifier :-
+Username: verifier
+Password: passport@123

+OR

 1. Clone the repository
 2. Create the env file using the env-sample file